ANTIRACIST ADJUSTMENT FOR THE WEEK of 3/21/2021

 “What does the Lord require of you but to do justice, to love kindness and to walk humbly with your God” Micah 6:8

-As you sit with this week’s offering, remember to pay attention to the sensations that arise in your body and to where they are located.
-Do you notice agitation, constriction, release, pressure, energy, numbness, relaxation, warmth, coolness, softness, tightness?
+As you settle your body after this week’s offering, remember to pay attention to the sensations that arise in your body and to where they are located.
+Do you feel agitation, constriction, release, pressure, energy, numbness, relaxation, warmth, coolness, softness, tightness?
 Accept any discomfort and notice when it changes.
 Stay present with your experiences of ambiguity and uncertainty.
 No judgment or analysis, just observe and then move your body to release any remaining energy if needed. (“My Grandmother’s Hands “ page 168)

 Please feel free to forward any thoughts to me at the email listed below or by requesting to join the private Facebook group Antiracist Adjustments with the following link: https://www.facebook.com/groups/1819196591561542/?ref=share .

 Blessings as you continue your antiracism spiritual practice. (submitted by Pat Deeney, Westminster Presbyterian Church, Trenton NJ, email@example.com)